Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 Temporary Filling Material

 If you’ve ever had a filling fall out, you know how intense the throbbing can get in the tooth tissue it protected.
 That’s because it’s extra sensitive to the elements.
-Drinking something that’s too hot or cold or eating sweets will make your mouth protest in agony.
+Drinking something too hot or cold or eating sweets will make your mouth protest in agony.
 With pain that excruciating, you’ll find it tough to do even the most basic activities.

 If your cement is in powder form, you’ll need to mix it with liquid (some come with it).
-Check its label for the powder to liquid ratio.
+Check its label for the powder-to-liquid ratio.
 After it’s mixed, apply it to your cap, bridge, or crown and then stick it on your tooth.
 Keep in mind that you’ll have to let the cement set for a few minutes.